-For anyone visiting the city of Phoenix, the site of homeless people is guaranteed.
-You can see them on the light rail, sleeping on the bus stop benches and with their carts under the shade of large empty buildings.
+For anyone visiting the city of Phoenix, You may notice some bus stop advertising there, and the site of homeless people is guaranteed.
+You can see them on the light rail, sleeping on the bus stop benches, and with their carts under the shade of large empty buildings.
 The coronavirus pandemic and economic hardship have made the situation much worse.
 According to reports, many homeless individuals and families are suffering, fighting addiction and mental illness, always searching for places to shower and sleep.
 As journalists and academicians from diverse cultural backgrounds, it’s a unique opportunity to learn about and discover the homelessness problem in the United State and have a discussion about it regarding our own contexts.
 This could be one reason why our SUSI program director at ASU’s Cronkite School of Journalism and Mass Communication planned for us to visit Central Arizona Shelter Services (CASS), which is the largest and longest serving homeless emergency shelter provider in the state.

 On our way to CASS, I was trying to conceptualize home and homelessness, which seems difficult.
 It is true that for some of us when we think about home, we have a beautiful place in mind, filled with the people we connect with.
 Home could be a peaceful physical place to escape from the world.
 It might be a wonderful environment that makes us happy a lot of the time.
 It might be a meaningful situation.
 Home could be the place where we feel in control.
 Robert Frost describes home as, “The place that, when you have to go there, they have to take you in,” but where is home for the people who are deprived of this feeling?